starcitizen-lug/knowledge-base/wiki/index.md

 ## News

 ### Game Updates

 {: .warning-title }
 > (Oct 10, 2025)
 >
 > RSI Launcher 2.9.x p4k file corruption
 >
 > - The 2.9.x RSI Launcher has been pulled due to p4k file corruption.
 See the spectrum [announcement](https://robertsspaceindustries.com/spectrum/community/SC/forum/1/thread/rsi-launcher-2-9-0-release-notes) for more information.
-> - To easily revert to RSI Launcher v2.7.1, download the latest [main branch](https://github.com/starcitizen-lug/lug-helper/archive/refs/heads/main.zip) of the LUG Helper and use the new option in the Maintenance and Troubleshooting menu to re-install the launcher.
+> - If your RSI Launcher does not automatically prompt to downgrade itselft to 2.7.1, you can easily revert using the LUG Helper.
+Download the latest [main branch](https://github.com/starcitizen-lug/lug-helper/archive/refs/heads/main.zip) of the LUG Helper and use the new option in the Maintenance and Troubleshooting menu to re-install the launcher.

 {: .important-title }
 > (Aug 25, 2025)